maailma/kansa/client/README.md

 # Worldcon 75 Member Services Client

-This is the main front-end client for [members.worldcon.fi](https://members.worldcon.fi/), implemented as a single-page react + redux app.
+These are the front-end clients for [members.worldcon.fi](https://members.worldcon.fi/), implemented as single-page react + redux apps.
 For the back-end code, please see [worldcon75/api](https://github.com/worldcon75/api).

 ### Getting Started